-[18] And it reappears as the mysterious lyre of the Gaelic musician, who
+^{} And it reappears as the mysterious lyre of the Gaelic musician, who

-"Could harp a fish out o' the water, Or bluid out of a stane, Or milk out of a maiden's breast, That bairns had never nane."
+[&]quot;Could harp a fish out o' the water, Or bluid out of a stane, Or milk out of a maiden's breast, That bairns had never nane."

-But why does the piper, who is a leader of souls (Psychopompos), also draw rats after him?
-In answering this we shall have occasion to note that the ancients by no means shared that curious prejudice against the brute creation which is indulged in by modern anti-Darwinians.
-In many countries, rats and mice have been regarded as sacred animals; but in Germany they were thought to represent the human soul.
-One story out of a hundred must suffice to illustrate this.
-"In Thuringia, at Saalfeld, a servant-girl fell asleep whilst her companions were shelling nuts.
-They observed a little red mouse creep from her mouth and run out of the window.
 One of the fellows present shook the sleeper, but could not wake her, so he moved her to another place.
-Presently the mouse ran back to the former place and dashed about, seeking the girl; not finding her, it vanished; at the same moment the girl died."[19]
+Presently the mouse ran back to the former place and dashed about, seeking the girl; not finding her, it vanished; at the same moment the girl died."
 This completes the explanation of the piper, and it also furnishes the key to the horrible story of Bishop Hatto.